ALAN WILDER

 needed at the time.
 My mind would wander."

-He summed up his teenage life with, "I was rude, scruffy, obnoxious,
+He summed his teenage years up with, "I was rude, scruffy, obnoxious,

 arrogant and blushed in front of girls."
-He also didn't keep in touch
+He didn't keep in touch with anyone

 "It's a well known English trait to resent success in others and I